navcoin/NavHub/content/news/2018-12-19-navcoin-core-4-5-1-hard-fork.md

 Updating your NavCoin Core wallet to version 4.5.1 before Friday 21 December 2108 at 00.00AM GMT is very important to avoid disruption to the network.
 Craig has [written a notice](https://navcoin.org/en/notices/2018-12-17-navcoin-4-5-1-hard-fork) detailing this update in NavCoin.org and the [release notes](https://github.com/NAVCoin/navcoin-core/blob/master/doc/release-notes/release-notes-4.5.1.md) are available on Github.

 Craig has also written a [FAQ article](https://medium.com/@craig.b.macgregor/navcoin-4-5-1-hard-fork-what-you-need-to-know-7aad6f314067) which answers some of the common questions people have been having about the fork process.
+Have a read to learn more about the process and join the community on [Discord](https://discord.gg/y4Vu9jw) and [Reddit](https://www.reddit.com/r/NavCoin/) if you have any further questions or concerns.

 ### First Community Fund proposals accepted by the network